atthecodeface/glove/photogram/Notes.md

 # Notes on what should work

-## Grid lens calibration
+## Grid lens calibration (use lens '50mm linear')

 Using a grid, we can locate, orient and then show the mapping - note that at the edges the crosses are not well aligned

-./target/release/camera_calibrate --db nac/camera_db.json -c nac/camera_6028_start_linear.json locate --num_pts 4 --mappings nac/camera_6028_mappings.json > located.json
+./target/release/camera_calibrate --db nac/camera_db.json -c nac/camera.json --use_body 5D --use_lens '50mm linear' --use_focus 2000 locate --num_pts 4 --mappings nac/camera_6028_mappings.json > located.json

 ./target/release/camera_calibrate --db nac/camera_db.json -c located.json orient --num_pts 4 --mappings nac/camera_6028_mappings.json > oriented.json